Valuing your property

 Your Local Property Tax (LPT) charge is based on your valuation of your property as at 1 November 2021.
 Your valuation of your property on this date determines your LPT charge for the years 2022 to 2025.

 If your newly built property did not exist on 1 November 2021, you are still required to value it as if it did exist on that date.

 You can refer to one or more of the following information sources to help you value your property as at 1 November 2021:

-When referring to the above sources, you should compare properties that are similar to your own property for example, in type, approximate size and approximate age.
-You should not rely on one particular sale, for example, the most recent sale in your neighbourhood.
-You should consider a group of relevant sales over recent periods.
+When referring to the above sources, you should compare properties that are similar to your property.
+For example, you should compare similar properties in type, approximate size and age.
+You should not rely on one particular sale.
+Instead, you should consider a group of relevant sales over recent periods.

 You may choose to ask a professional valuer to value your property.
 The professional valuation should reflect the value of your property as on 1 November 2021.
 The documentation that the professional valuer provides should include the:

 - type of property

 - size of the property

 - condition or state of repair of the property.